mdrichardson/FUTpuppeteer/README.md

 ## Limitations

-* Stores your password on your in plain text.
+* Stores your password on your machine in plain text.
 Watch out!
 * Uses Selenium.
 This is slower than using requests, but significantly harder to get caught.
 This can also cause issues on slow machines and/or connections.
   * Try changing `lag_multiplier` in `global.yml` to something larger if your comupter or connection are slow.
 * FUT web app does not differentiate well between similar cards of the same player (e.g. Gold Diego Costa with a club change).